Kinetic/kinetic-protocol/README.md

 ### Protobuf Structure
 Within a Kinetic PDU, the `protobuf` message encodes the specifics of the requested operation (or response).
 At a high level, each `protobuf` message contains:

-- A single command
+- A required AuthType that indicates the authentication type of the Kinetic PDU message.
-- An HMAC of the byte representation of the command
+- An optional HMACauth that contains userId and HMAC of the byte representation of the Command.
+- An optional PINauth that contains byte representation of the pin.
+- a commandBytes field that contains the `protobuf` byte representation of the Command.

-Each command contains a:
+Each Command contains a:

 - Header, containing metadata about the message such as type (e.g. GET, GET_RESPONSE, PUT, PUT_RESPONSE, etc)
 - Body, containing operation-specific information, such as key-value information for PUT or key range information for GETKEYRANGE.